cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 Data sharing via `UIActivity` works by creating a `UIActivityViewController` and passing it the desired data (URLs, text, a picture) on [`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init).

 As we mentioned before, it is possible to exclude some of the sharing mechanisms via the controller's [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes).
-It is highly recommended to do the tests using the latest versions of iOS as the number of activity types that can be excluded can increase and the developers have to be aware of this and **explicitely exclude** the ones that are not appropriate for the app data.
-Some might not be even documented like "Create Watch Face".
+It is highly recommended to do the tests using the latest versions of iOS as the number of activity types that can be excluded can increase.
+The developers have to be aware of this and **explicitely exclude** the ones that are not appropriate for the app data.
+Some activity types might not be even documented like "Create Watch Face".

 If having the source code, you should take a look at the `UIActivityViewController` and: